Identity Verification

 Identity Verification key pair

 Always store your private keys in a secure environment, such as a key management system.
-Never expose private keys in your front-end code or version control systems.
+Never expose private keys in

-2. Generate JWT on Your Backend
+2. Generate verification JWT on your backend

 Signing the JWT